MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

    > Sandbox supports MSAs created using an outlook**-int**.com email account only.
 You may not use an outlook.com email account.
 Also, you may not use an email account from another email service (for example, @contoso.com) even if the account is linked to an outlook.com or outlook**-int**.com email account.

 6. Finish the work flow by specifying the rest of your user information
-7. Exit Bing Ads after completing the MSA process.
+7. Exit Microsoft Advertising after completing the MSA process.

 After Bing creates the account, you may use the outlook**-int**.com credentials in sandbox and during [app registration](https://apps.dev.microsoft-int.com/#/appList).

 > [!NOTE]
-> The MSA signup process returns you to the SI Bing Ads user interface (ui.si.bingads.microsoft.com).
+> The MSA signup process returns you to the SI Microsoft Advertising user interface (ui.si.bingads.microsoft.com).
 After completing the MSA process, sign out of the SI interface and then sign in using your new MSA email address at [https://secure.sandbox.bingads.microsoft.com/](https://secure.sandbox.bingads.microsoft.com/).

 ## <a name="bestpractices"></a>Sandbox Best Practices
 Sandbox should not be used in the same capacity as production.